-Biography of Artist & Designer Ira Sherman
+Artist Statement Designer Ira Sherman

 My father was a metal fabrication machinery dealer in Chicago.
 I recall, as a child, being fascinated by the smell, shapes, and sounds of the large gears, bearings, and motors of those machines.
 There were many chances to "play" with these machines and get a feeling for how they function.
 This inspired me as a child to draw and construct toy fantasy devices out of parts I dissected from used toys.
 The most exciting part of getting a new toy was taking it apart and understanding what made it work.

 Most of my college studies focused on art and biology.
 The aesthetics of living forms were fascinating, and the art classes introduced me to many fine craftsmen who worked with different metal fabrication technologies.
 I soon realized it was possible to meld these two interests to build functional fantasy objects.
-Events on campus — including the Vietnam protests, civil rights demonstrations, and a prevailing mood to question authority — combined with my new technological skills created the perfect
+Events on campus — including the Vietnam protests, civil rights demonstrations, and a prevailing mood to question authority — combined with my new technological skills created the perfect environment for creating artwork with aesthetic, technological, and moral implications.
+My innocent childhood feelings segued into a more purposeful artistic vision, trying to define a technologically perplexed world dazzled by modern-day scientific advances.
+I am an artist who uses mechanical technology and biomorphic aesthetic to invent devices that blur the definition of useful achievement; making daydreams into plausible realities.

 My Design Process: